Introduction to Bayesian regression models

 PhL:IWFALSE 0.640 -0.705 -0.983

-A frequentist linear model: plot predictions
+A frequentist regression model: plot predictions

 Increase model complexity